Anabolic Full Body Routines. Let’s check them out.

 Now, as to the concept of an anabolic routine, there are two important components to this.
 First, exercise choice.
 Second, nutrient/supplement intake.
 You see, training is a catabolic event.
 After about an hour to one hour and twenty minutes, cortisol, a catabolic hormone, is released.
 To prevent that, you can limit workout time to around an hour or less ( 45 min. is ideal).

-Also, sip a drink while training consisting of fast carbs, aminos and even creatine and nitric oxide compounds.
+Also, sip a drink while training consisting of fast carbs, aminos, and even creatine and nitric oxide compounds.
 This keeps you in an anabolic state while you train and also can promote insulin release.
 Of course, that’s a very anabolic hormone when released at the right times.

 Anabolic Full Body Routines – Exercises

 Choosing the right exercises promotes hormone release.
-These are the big basics like squats, deads, power cleans.
+These are the big basics like squats, deads, and power cleans.
 The rep performance is also important, which we’ll talk about soon.
-So, a full body routine designed around these exercises.
+So, a full body routine is designed around these exercises.
 Keep total exercise selection to around 6 or 7.
 Keep set totals low to allow hard work on all working sets.
 This allows complete recovery between workouts.
 This in fact was my thought as I put together the routines in this article.
 I can appreciate a full body if it’s done right.
 That means if it’s done to force overall growth throughout the body.
 I can see how tackling the entire body in one workout with a brief, hard workout can produce good results.
 This is true as long as you allow recovery to take place.

 Now you may ask, why did I choose the exercises you’ll soon see in the routines?
 My thought was to go with the best compound exercises.
 These are the ones that involve the most muscle groups and are most likely to promote natural hormone release.
 Use the very best exercises, with some consideration given to balance.
 This will produce the best results.
-Use the arm exercises use exercises that hit more than just arms.
-That makes them effective compound exercises.

 The key is to limit the exercises and the set totals.
 This way you can train with enough intensity on each movement for maximum results.
 If you’ve never done a full body routine before you will be surprised at how taxing it can be.
 Working the whole body all at once can be draining and you will feel it everywhere.